asnakep/poolLeaderLogs/README.md

 Yet Another Leader Logs for Cardano Stakepool Operators

-Leader Logs Checker for Next, Current and Previuos Epochs. cardano-node is required for Next Epoch Nonce extraction, rest of data is taken from blockfrost.io.
+Leader Logs Checker for Next, Current and Previuos Epochs. cardano-node is required for Next Epoch Nonce extraction.
+Rest of data is taken from blockfrost.io

+CARDANO_NODE_SOCKET_PATH is expected to be set in .bashrc

 Note: This is a reworking of old python script leaderLogs.py available on https://github.com/papacarp/pooltool.io.git